Are you having a toothache that is unbearable?

 4. Chamomile tea bags

 Chamomile tea bags also work.
 Use it with hot water and then apply to affected teeth.

 Ingredients from the Kitchen

 Make a ginger paste by smashing a small piece of ginger.
 Ginger works well to reduce swelling and has many wonderful antibacterial properties.

-To sooth a tooth nerve, pound some garlic and chew on it.
+To soothe a tooth nerve, pound some garlic and chew on it.
 Add some salt for better experience.
 Or dab a cotton ball in garlic oil and apply it to the toothache area.

 I found an amazing website that actually lists this as an effective way to reduce toothache.

 Mash some blueberries into a paste and apply it to the affected area.